adursun/task_planner/README.md

 # Task Planner

 ## Design Decisions

-- Every developer can work on every task
+- Every developer should be able to work on every task
+- Dynamic weekly hours should be supported

 ## Dependencies